Transport in Le Havre: Rail

 Le Havre railway station is the main station, located in the city centre.
 The station is served by trains to major cities such as Paris, Rouen, Lyon, Marseille and local services to Fecamp and Rolleville.

 Train services are operated by SNCF.

 Port

 The Port of Le Havre is the largest in France, based on number of containers.

-Brittany Ferries operate a ferry service from Portsmouth, England with 4 sailings weekly.
+Brittany Ferries operate a ferry service from Portsmouth, England.
+It is to ceaee in September 2026.

 Air

 Le Havre – Octeville Airport is located 5 km north of the city, in Octeville-sur-Mer.
 Charles de Gaulle Airport in Paris is 220 km away, which offers more international flights.
 Paris-Charles de Gaulle Airport can be reached by public transport from Le Havre, with a change of train in Paris.